GA-repos/Week_1_Fashion_Blog/README.md

 # Fashion Blog

+When you have fulfilled the requirements below, make a pull request on this repository to turn in your work.

+This homework is due Saturday 04/02 @ 9AM.

+### Prep for JavaScript Data Types

+Once you've completed the requirements, review this [short video](https://www.youtube.com/watch?time_continue=4&v=_r_LCMBvxmg&feature=emb_logo) on JavaScript Data Types so you're ready for the upcoming lectures.

 Hone your skills in HTML & CSS by building a page that is based on a mock up!

 ## Prerequisites